NATIONAL RADIO ASTRONOMY OBSERVATORY ARCHIVES

 Dr. Kellermann is a member of the National Academy of Sciences, a Foreign Member of the Russian Academy of Sciences, and a Fellow of American Philosophical Society and the American Academy of Arts and Sciences.
 He is a recipient of the Warner Prize of the American Astronomical Society, the Gould Prize of the National Academy of Sciences, and the Rumford Medal of the American Academy of Arts and Sciences.
 He is a member of the International Astronomical Union, where he served as President of the Commission on Radio Astronomy, the American Astronomical Society, and the Astronomical Society of Australia.

 Dr. Kellermann was the former Chair of the NAS Astronomy Section, the USNC-IAU and the Radio Astronomy Panel of the 1990 National Research Council Astronomy and Astrophysics Survey Committee.
-He has served on the Council of the National Academy of Sciences, on the NRC Board on Physics and Astronomy, the Commission on Physical Sciences, Mathematics, and Applications as well as other committees and panels of the NAS, NRC, NSF, NASA, and the European Space Agency.
-He currently serves as Chair of the IAU Working Group on Historic Radio Astronomy and as the Chair of the Square Kilometre Array International Science and Engineering Committee.
+He served on the Council of the National Academy of Sciences, on the NRC Board on Physics and Astronomy, the Commission on Physical Sciences, Mathematics, and Applications, as well as other committees and panels of the NAS, NRC, NSF, NASA, and the European Space Agency.
+He was Chair of the IAU Working Group on Historic Radio Astronomy, member of the US SKA Consortium, and was Chair of the international SKA Science and Engineering Committee.

 [Biographical note written by Kenneth I. Kellermann.]